elixir-lang/elixir/docs/3_modules.md

     MyServer.__info__(:data) #=> [my_data: 13]

-Setting a data to nil automatically discards it from the `Orddict`.
+Setting a data to nil automatically discards it from the dictionary.

+Note: Erlang developers may be wondering why Elixir provides its own data abstraction instead of using Erlang attributes.
+Erlang attributes are basically a list which also support duplicated values.
+For Elixir, since the same attribute may be read and updated several times during compilation, it makes more sense to have a dictionary structure instead of a list.
+Erlang developers can still add Erlang attributes though, via the `Module.add_attribute` API.

 ## 3.6 Module nesting